Gamercave/Modular-Productivity-Software/README.md

 - Unit testing
 - Start to write the development section of the report laregely focussed on development methodology and problems faced so far
 - Module testing
+- Summarise for phase 2.5
+## Phase 2.5 Deadline: Mid Feb
+> the seperation here is due to the diffrence in aims, there is laregley development tasks and organisation tasks split here, this is due to the fact it allows for a time to gather thoughts and prioritise
+- Refelct on phase 2
+- Produce Documentation
 - Organising artifacts
 - Producing refence table
 - Producing Summary to aid with phase 3
-## Phase 3 - Recurring - with submission occuring 22nd April
+## Phase 3 - with submission occuring 22nd April -
-- Reflection on phase 2
+- Reflection on phase 2.5
-- Production of a single Module
+- Systems testing
 - Finalising report
+- Summarising for phase 4
+## Phase 4 Reccuring
+- Reflection on previous Stage
+- Development of module
+- Produce Documentation
-- System Testing
+- Summarise Stage

 # [Click here for futher support](https://github.com/Gamercave/Modular-Productivity-Software/wiki)